 The device additionally supports a fully programmable mixer feature that can mix the various input channels with their custom programmable scale factor to generate the final output channels.
-The programmable mixer feature is available only if CH SUM[2:0] is set to 2'b00.
-The mixer function is only supported for input channel 1 to channel 4.
-Figure 8-24 shows a block diagram that describes the mixer 1 operation to generate output channel 1.
+The programmable mixer feature is available only if CH\SUM[2:0] is set to 2'b00.
+Figure 8-20 shows a block diagram that describes the mixer 1 operation to generate output channel 1.
 The programmable coefficients for the mixer operation are located in the Programmable Coefficient Registers: Page 4 section.
 All mixer coefficients are 32-bit, two's complement numbers using a 1.31 number format.
 The value of 0x7FFFFFF is equivalent to +1 (0-dB gain), the value 0x00000000 is equivalent to mute (zero data), and any values in between set the mixer attenuation computed using Equation 3.
 If the MSB is set to '1' then the attenuation remains the same but the signal phase is inverted.
+All IIR filter programmable coefficients are 32-bit, two's complement numbers.

-Figure 8-24.
+Figure 8-20.
 Programmable Digital Mixer Block Diagram

-A similar mixer operation is performed by mixer 2, mixer 3, and mixer 4 to generate output channel 2, channel 3, and channel 4, respectively.
+A similar mixer operation is performed by mixer 2 to generate output channel 2.